Firdousrahmani/quantiumtask2/README.md

 ##  Final Recommendation

+> “The new store layout seems to be working well.
+Sales, products sold, repeat customers, and average transactions per customer have
+>  all gone up.
+This shows that ""trial stores"" are doing better than control stores.
+My recommendation is to add more trial stores
-> “Roll out the new layout to more stores, and re-evaluate in 3 months to ensure the uplift sustains over time.”
+> and check the performance again in 3 months to see if the sales stay high and stable.”

 ---